 This is the holy grail of power words.
 Remember before when I said people like to save money and time?
 Well, here’s the money part!
 If it’s free, it’s for me.

-Did you notice 5 out of the 6 CTA examples I gave above contained the word “you” (or “your”, for you smart alecs out there)?
+Did you notice that a number of the examples I gave above contained the word “you” (or “your”, for you smart alecs out there)?

 You are the most important person in your life.
 Everyone else is the most important person in their lives.
 That’s what makes “you” so special – it pertains to the most important person in the world!